slamora/brackets-wiki/Brackets-Server-Smoke-Tests.md

 5. Open pathRel.html, start Live Preview using File > Live Preview.
 6. If you trashed prefs, you'll get an info dialog explaining how Live Preview works.
 Click OK.
 7. Mac only: after a few seconds you should get a dialog saying you need to relaunch Chrome.
 Click "Relaunch".
 Chrome should relaunch and open the page.
-8. Verify that the base URL is http://127.0.0.1:_nnnnn_/  (where _nnnnn_ is an auto-generated port number) and page renders correctly in browser.
+8. Verify that the base URL is 127.0.0.1: _nnnnn_ (where _nnnnn_ is an auto-generated port number) and page renders correctly in browser.
 9. Open File menu, verify Live Preview has a check mark next to it, then click it to toggle off Live Preview.
 10. Open pathRoot.html and click Live Preview (lightning bolt) icon on right side of menu bar.
-11. Verify that page is opened in browser, but with no CSS or images.
+11. Verify that page is opened in browser and CSS, images (with site-relative paths) are rendered correctly.
 Click Live Preview icon to disconnect Live Preview.
 12. Open server.php and start Live Preview.
 Verify Project Settings dialog is invoked with warning message indicating a Base URL is required.
 13. Enter the URL that maps to the project on your server (e.g. http://localhost/).
 Click OK.
 Verify that the URL protocol is the same as in your URL Prefix (http: or https:) and page renders correctly in browser.
 14. In Brackets, set the cursor in the `<body>` tag, hit Cmd/Ctrl-E, and verify that it shows a single body rule.